Chicago Bear Khalil Mack Moving Puts $5M Glencoe Home on Market - News Break

 Chicago Bear Khalil Mack Moving Puts $5M Glencoe Home on Market

 The Chicago Bears aren't the only ones looking to movie into a new home.
-Their 6-time Pro Bowl linebacker, Khalil Mack, is also ditching his old place.101theeagle.com
+Their 6-time Pro Bowl linebacker, Khalil Mack, is also ditching his old place.
+Steve Shannon is host of The Steve Shannon Show on 97ZOK.
+On the air weekday mornings from 6 to 10 a.m. and a special 'Rewind' show, featuring favorite moments from previous shows, on Saturday mornings from 5 to 7 a.m..
+Follow him on Twitter, Instagram, and like his page on Facebook.1440wrok.com

-The Chicago Bears aren't the only ones looking to movie into a new home.
-Their 6-time Pro Bowl linebacker, Khalil Mack, is also ditching his old place.101theeagle.com